 This handbook represents the "tip of the iceberg" with respect to informational resources that are available to legislators.
-Appendix A presents general resources as well as supplemental resources for various chapters of the handbook.

 Some of the terms and acronyms used in this handbook may be unfamiliar to the reader.
-Appendix B contains a glossary of commonly used terms and Appendix C contains a guide to acronyms.
+Appendix A contains a glossary of commonly used terms.
+Appendix B contains a guide to acronyms.
+Appendix C provides a key to the color coding used for various versions of bills and related materials.